angadtm/demogit/readme.md

-This is a git repository
+This is a git repository with a second commit